Skip to main content

 DO NOT turn your computer off.
 Stop all activities on the computer and contact the Technology Help Desk x5700 (408-554-5700).
 Tell the Help Desk analyst that you have an urgent issue, and that you suspect an information security incident has occurred.
 The Help Desk will contact the Information Security Office (ISO) who will contact you and begin investigating the incident.

-Call the Technology Help Desk x5700 (408-554-5700).
-Tell the Help Desk analyst that you have an urgent issue, and that you suspect an information security incident has occurred.
-The Help Desk will contact the ISO who will contact you and begin investigating the incident.
+Call the Technology Help Desk at x5700 (408-554-5700).
+Inform the Help Desk analyst of the urgent issue and the suspected information security incident.
+The Help Desk will contact the ISO, who will then reach out to you and begin investigating the incident.

-• Be prepared to provide a brief explanation of the suspected abuse or misuse.
+• Be ready to provide a brief explanation of the suspected abuse or misuse.

-• When possible, please include the suspected SCU IP address or computer name, and the data and time when the suspected abuse occurred.
-The more specific you can be, the better the chance we have of tracking down the suspect.
+• If possible, include the suspected SCU IP address or computer name, along with the date and time of the suspected abuse.
+The more specific the details, the better the chances of tracking down the suspect.